jergra/squid-ai-app/README.md

 The backend is deployed by going to dev/squid-ai-app/backend and typing 'npm run deploy'.

 The frontend is deployed by specifying 'frontend' as the root folder at vercel.
+Vercel handles this specification automatically.